pmeeny/CI-MS1-RestaurantWebsite/README.md

 ## Strategy
 ### Primary Goal
 - The primary goal of the website from the site owners perspective is to increase bookings and visibility of the restaurant to potential customers
-- The primary goal of the website from a users perspective is to find out details about the restaurant, view the menu and book a table online.
+- The primary goal of the website from a site users perspective is to find out details about the restaurant, view the menu and book a table online.
 ## Structure
 I have structured the website into four pages, each with clear, concise structure, information and purpose.
 I use the Bootstrap grid system throughout, which gave a consistent structure and responsive design "out of the box"